 Video: Sid Abel formed 'Production Line' with Howe, Lindsay

-Abel's youthful wingers Ted Lindsay and Gordie Howe -- also terrific competitors and inspirations -- would always agree.
-They eventually went on without him to extraordinary careers, but the veteran Abel helped mold them into Hall of Famers.
+Abel's youthful wings Ted Lindsay and Gordie Howe -- also terrific competitors and inspirations -- would always agree.
+They eventually went on without him, each to an extraordinary career, but the veteran Abel helped mold them into Hockey Hall of Famers.
 He'd settle down the fiery Lindsay and motivate the laid-back Howe, while directing their movements and setting their tactics on the ice.

 "I don't know where I'd be without him," said a young Howe.
 "He just has to whack me with his stick when I'm not playing well and say, 'Get going,' and that's all I ever need."